eXpOSNitc/expos-docs/docs/roadmap/stage-10.md

 ```

 5) Check whether the file descriptor obtained in above step is valid or not.
 In this stage it
-should be -2 because file descriptor for console is -2. (see details <a href="os_design-files/Sw_interface.html" target="_blank">
+should be -2 because file descriptor for console is -2. (see details [here](../os-design/sw-interface.md).)
-     here </a>.)
 Write an IF condition to check whether file descriptor is -2 or not.
 ```
 if (fileDescriptor != -2)
 then